 1b.
 Mechanical Engineering.
 To be recommended for candidacy for the doctor's degree in mechanical engineering the applicant must pass the following subjects with a grade of C or better:

-Ma 11 Differential Equations and one of the followine:
+Ma 11 Differential Equations

-the rono ang
+nd one of the following:

 EE 226ab Engineering Mathematical Physics

 Ma 8abc Advanced Calculus

-Ma 15ab Higher Mathematics for Engineers and Physicists
+Ma 1sab Higher Mathematics for Engineers and Physicists

 and any one of the following three groups: